Hazlehurst City School District

-The Hazlehurst City School District is a public school district based in Hazlehurst, Mississippi (USA).
+The Hazlehurst City School District is a public school district based in Hazlehurst, Mississippi, United States.
+The 3 schools are Hazlehurst Elementary, Hazlehurst Middle and Hazlehurst High.

 History

-In 2008 the Mississippi state government assumed management of the district due to poor performance.
+In 2008, the Mississippi state government assumed management of the district due to poor performance.
 Jackie Mader of The Hechinger Report stated that the district "was in chaos and suffering from abysmal academic performance".
-Circa 2014 the state was planning to allow an elected school board to once again assume control, and according to Mader, academic performance had improved during the state takeover period but that there were "inconsistent and often lackluster results".
+Circa 2014 the state was planning to allow an elected school board to once again assume control.
+According to Mader, academic performance had improved during the state takeover period, but there were "inconsistent and often lackluster results".

 Demographics

 2006-07 school year

 There were a total of 1,174 students enrolled in the Hazlehurst City School District during the 2006–2007 school year.
 The gender makeup of the district was 49% female and 51% male.
 The racial makeup of the district was 95.74% African American, 1.23% White, 2.92% Hispanic, and 0.12% Asian.
 85.3% of the district's students were eligible to receive free lunch.